Skip to main content

 4 mentions Positive Neutral Negative

-• “There is a lot of replayability even when you beat the game, as maps are randomly generated and you can keep upgrading.”
+• “There is a lot of replayability even after beating the game, as maps are randomly generated and you can keep upgrading (no spoilers, of course).”

 • “Additionally, the absence of a prestige or reset system, a staple of many incremental games, slightly dampens the long-term replayability.”